Hear Me Move: Production

 The film was directed by Scottnes L. Smith and produced by Fidel Namisi and Wandile Molebatsi.
 Fidel Namisi wrote the screenplay and Zethu Mashika composed the score.
 It was produced in Johannesburg by Coal Stove Pictures.

 Release

 The film was released nationwide in South Africa on 27 February 2015 at Ster-Kinekor Cinemas.
 The film also had international screening via Afrostream network in different countries including the United States.

 Reception

 Hear Me Move was well received with more positive comments from film reviews.
 It received 5 nominations at the 12th Africa Movie Academy Awards, including awards for Most Promising Actor, Best Supporting Actress, Best Soundtrack, Best Editing and Best Visual Effects.
+It was the recipient of the Kalasha Award for Best Original Score in 2015.

 Box office

 Hear Me Move is reported to have Box Office Gross of US§ 43,000 as of 15 March 2015.